 See arts 6 (Subjective requirements for conformity), 7 (Objective requirements for conformity), and 8 (Incorrect installation of the goods).

 Since a Member State may set a higher time limit, it is advisable to check the situation in respect of each Union country.
 Italy adhered to the 2-year term by setting a limitation period of 26 months (art.
 133 of the Consumer Act – legisl. decree 206/2005 as sub. amended)

 Note that this includes “omitting to provide updates to goods with digital elements” if that is the case).

 Italy has implemented art.
-13 of Dir 771 by amending the Consumer Act (under art.
-134 seller may make recourse to the redress right (“Diritto di regresso”) within 1 year from the day seller has remedied to the benefit of its customer) without any mention to the possibility of an agreement to the contrary.
+18 of Dir 771 by amending the Consumer Act (under art.
+134 “a final seller who has complied with a remedy activated by a consumer may, within one year of the performance, bring an action in recourse [“Diritto di regresso”] against any liable person in order to recover what he has performed“) without any mention to the possibility of an agreement to the contrary.
 Previously, the redress right was the scope of art.
 131 which, on the contrary, expressly mentioned the possibility for either the seller and its supplier to agreed otherwise, and the seller to unilaterally waive its right.
 Most likely this is simply attributable to a copy-and-paste operation.
 However, art.
 143 of Consumer Act states that “The rights granted to a consumer by this Act shall not be negotiable.
 Any arrangement contrary to the provisions of this Act is null and void.”
 The first part of this provision is clearly limited to consumers only (and this is reinforced also by art.
 135-sexies); the second part is more obscure, and in practice could open the door to a restrictive interpretation of the possibility of cap the seller’s right of redress under art.
 134.

 The case of a manufacturer directly offering a warranty, left aside – as mentioned above.